Garden-AI/garden-backend/garden-backend-service/README.md

 here's the Vision:
 ```
 garden-backend-service/
+├── README.md             # you are here
+├── .env
+├── .postgres.env
 ├── ...
-├── README.md # you are here
 ├── src                   # what gets copied into the container
 │   ├── api               # any fastapi-specific code lives here
 │   │   ├── __init__.py
 │   │   ├── dependencies  # fastapi "Dependencies" here
 │   │   │   ├── __init__.py